mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 After a short chat, I agreed to be responsible for open sourcing React Native for Android.
 React Native for Android was being built inside Facebook.
 The challenge was to turn it into an open source project.

 I needed to figure out a plan and start executing on it.
-Four other engineers from the React Native team would join a few weeks later.
+Three other engineers from the React Native team would join a few weeks later.
 We had a **hard deadline** — our engineering director would announce React Native for Android at a keynote of a conference.

 So here I was, with a brand new goal and no plan.
 I set out to do some research.
 The React Native code at Facebook was a folder in Facebook’s gigantic monorepo.
 We couldn’t simply move that folder to GitHub.
 We had to maintain a _copy_ that is bidirectionally synced between GitHub and the Facebook repo.
 We also had to figure out how to scaffold new cross-platform React Native apps, using a build system which was different from the one we were using.
 The details are outside the scope of this article but if you are interested, these [slides](https://speakerdeck.com/mkonicek/under-the-hood-of-react-native?slide=51) explain the process.

 After a bit of research I had a rough plan in my head and started executing on it.
-Then came the real challenge: _four other engineers joined me, and expected me to tell them what to work on_ 😱 If this sounds scary — good!
+Then came the real challenge: _three other engineers joined me, and expected me to tell them what to work on_ 😱 If this sounds scary — good!
 Accepting scary challenges is the best way to learn quickly.

 I made lots of mistakes and learned lots of lessons.
 It wasn't easy but I learned how to coordinate the team so the pieces built by different people fit together.
 We shipped on time and the project was a success.
 The rest of the article documents what I learned during this project as well as other projects that came in the years to follow.

 ## The basics

-In this section we'll talk about the basics things you should do at the start of a project.
+In this section we'll talk about the basics you should set up at the start of a project.

 #### You need a high-level roadmap